 Payment Card Industry Data Security Standard (PCI-DSS) is an international security regulation that is developed in cooperation with credit card companies.
 To ensure credit card data remains as secure as possible, the PCI Data Security Standard (PCI-DSS) offers a guideline with 12 central security areas.
 It consists of steps that mirror security best practices.

 With a few steps, you can check if you meet the requirements of PCI-DSS compliance.
-We do suggest to get in touch with a specialized office in helping you with your hotel security.
+We do suggest getting in touch with a specialized office in helping you with your hotel security.

 With a few steps, you can check if you meet the requirements of GDPR compliance.
-We do suggest to get in touch with a specialized office in helping you with your hotel security.
+We do suggest getting in touch with a specialized office in helping you with your hotel security.